 Know your rights

-Regardless of your age, if you are a legal tenant of a property the landlord has certain responsibilities to you and you have responsibilities to your landlord.
+When a property is rented under a tenancy the landlord has certain responsibilities to the tenant and the tenant has responsibilities to the landlord.
 Sometimes, landlords might not carry out their legal responsibilities, particularly if they think you’re young and you don’t understand your legal rights.

 Getting repairs done

 The law requires that your landlord carries out certain basic repairs, but the housing standard in the law isn’t very high.
 This means that it can be difficult to get your landlord to carry out some repairs if he or she doesn’t want to do them.
 However, most landlords are pretty good when it comes to repairs.